akhilnair95/RuleBasedSystem/README.md

-# RuleBasedSystem
-A java program that implements a rule based expert system

 Rule Based System:
 ---------------------
+A java program that implements a rule based expert system

 This rule based system tests the truth value of a statement based on the assertions given in Assertions.txt and the set of rules(defined in xml) given in the file rules.xml